EvernodeXRPL/evernode-docs/docs/source/platform/hooks/configurations.md

 - **Host registration deposit - 500**
   - Registration deposit in EVRs.
 - **Fixed reg deposit - 5**
-  - EVR amount reserved for the foundation on registration.
+  - EVR amount reserved for the Evernode Labs on registration.
 - **Max registrants**
   - Registration deposit halves when the EVR on deposit exceeds 50% of the current circulating supply of EVR.
 - **Host heartbeat frequency - 1**